epatyukova/goldilocks/README.md

 ## Running the application

 ### Web application
 At the moment the applicaiton is deployed on Streamlit community cloud and can be tried out here https://goldilocks.streamlit.app/.
-In nearest future it will be transfered to https://goldilocks.ac.uk/.
+In the nearest future it will be transfered to https://goldilocks.ac.uk/.

 ### Running locally
-The application can be run locally whether in a Docker container, or in python environment.
+The application can be run locally whether in a Docker container, or in a python environment.

 #### Docker container
 * Make sure that Docker is installed